Russian Sign Language: History

-Much of the early research on RSL was done by Galina Lazarevna Zaitseva, who wrote her 1969 PhD thesis on spatial relationships in Russian Sign Language, and in 1992 devised the now standard term for Russian Sign Language "Russkii Zhestovyi Yazyk" (Russian: Русский Жестовый Язык).
+Much of the early research on RSL was done by Galina Zaitseva, who wrote her 1969 PhD thesis on spatial relationships in Russian Sign Language, and in 1992 devised the now standard term for Russian Sign Language "Russkii Zhestovyi Yazyk" (Russian: Русский Жестовый Язык).

 Sociolinguistic status

-Most deaf people in Russia are born to hearing families and therefore are not provided the opportunity to acquire a native-like command over RSL.
+Most deaf people in Russia are born to hearing families and therefore are not provided the opportunity to acquire a native-like command of RSL.
 Bilingualism between RSL and written or spoken Russian is very common.

 Signed Russian differs from RSL in that it is an artificial form of communication which closely follows Russian word order and adds Russian grammatical features not found in RSL.
 Sign Russian has a higher social status than RSL because of its association with literacy and higher education.
-This higher status is due educational policies, such the near-exclusive use of Signed Russian at deaf schools by teachers.
+This higher status is due to educational policies, such the near-exclusive use of Signed Russian at deaf schools by teachers.
 Many Deaf RSL users see their language as a jargon without grammar.
 These social factors have caused RSL to be significantly influenced by Russian in its vocabulary and some syntactic structures as well.

 There appears to be a relatively significant amount of regional variation in RSL comparable to regional variants of Polish Sign Language or Estonian Sign Language.
 One study reported lexical similarity between two Russian signers at around 70–80%.

 Grammar

 Syntax

 The basic word orders in RSL appears to be SVO and SOV.
 A 2012 study found that that subject came before the predicate 95% of the time.
 Additionally, the object was placed before the verb 74-81% of the time.
 In situations where the subject and object can switch places, SVO word order is preferred; the same can be said for sentences with animate objects.
-Topicalization, marked by either by lowered eyebrows and a head nod or just raised eyebrows, introduces previously mentioned information.
+Topicalization, marked either by lowered eyebrows and a head nod or just raised eyebrows, introduces previously mentioned information.
 Although RSL lacks determiners, pointing signs can act like demonstratives to mark definiteness.
 Lexical signs may also be doubled in the sentence to add emphasis or to foreground something (see below).

-Verbs may either take one, two or no arguments at all in RSL.
+Verbs may take one, two or no arguments at all in RSL.
 There are also several alternations that change the argument structure in predictable ways.
 Examples of this include impersonal, reciprocal and causative constructions.
 In this respect RSL is typologically similar to other languages.

 Classifier predicates are highly iconic verbal signs in which the handshape represents an object and the movement expresses how the object moves.
-RSL classifier predicates use SOV word order and are do not seem to be intrinsically associated with particular argument structures.
+RSL classifier predicates use SOV word order and do not seem to be intrinsically associated with particular argument structures.